emer/axon/sims/bgdorsal/README.md

 # Results

+Key overall point about performance: it is a very "self organizing" kind of learning and thus susceptible to random effects.
+Must run large numbers of runs (now 50) and even then there is considerable variation in performance.
+For example, the original 2024-04-05 can fail 4/25 times vs. 1/25 with same random seed.

 As of 2024-02-29, the default parameters with 49 units (7x7) per layer result in:

 * 22/25 learn on SeqLen=4, NActions=5, which has 5^4 = 625 total space to be searched